-February isn’t the most inviting month for walking your bleak, frozen pastures, but if winter brought snow, ice or high winds to your area, now’s the time to check your pasture fences and ensure your perimeter is secure.
-And although it may be tempting to saddle up for this task, it’s best to walk the fence line instead---you’ll be better able to spot needed repairs.
+Winter isn’t the most inviting season for walking your bleak, frozen pastures, but if recent days have brought snow, ice or high winds to your area, now’s the time to check your pasture fences and ensure your perimeter is secure.
+And although it may be tempting to saddle up for this task, it’s best to walk the fence line instead—you’ll be better able to spot needed repairs.
 Here are some things to look for:

 If the fence is structurally sound or you have an alternate pasture for your horses, you may be able to put off addressing any problems you find until the weather improves.
 But assessing the damage and making your “to do” list now is an important first step to a permanent fix.

 Don’t miss out!
 With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!